Gruntfuggly/calendar/README.md

 ### Google calendar authorization

 1. Visit https://developers.google.com/calendar/quickstart/nodejs
-2. click the **Enable the Google Calendar API** button in *Step 1*.
+2. Click the **Enable the Google Calendar API** button in *Step 1*.
-3. click the **DOWNLOAD CLIENT CONFIGURATION** button and save the file somewhere.
+3. Click the **DOWNLOAD CLIENT CONFIGURATION** button and save the file somewhere.
-4. update the `calendar.google.credentialsFile` setting to point to the saved file.
+4. Update the `calendar.google.credentialsFile` setting to point to the saved file.
-5. press F1 and run the command **Calendar: Authorize**
+5. Press F1 and run the command **Calendar: Authorize**
-6. click the **Get Authorization Code** button and follow the instructions in your browser. *Note: Google will warn you that the application is not trusted, but you're the only person who will be accessing your calendar.*
+6. Click the **Get Authorization Code** button and follow the instructions in your browser. *Note: Google will warn you that the application is not verified, but you're the only person who will be accessing your calendar.
+Click* **Advanced** *and then click* **Go to Quickstart (unsafe)**.
-7. copy the code that google generates.
+7. Copy the code that google generates.
-8. press F1 and run the command **Calendar: Authorize** again.
+8. Press F1 and run the command **Calendar: Authorize** again.
-9. click the **Enter Authorization Code** and paste in the code that google gave you.
+9. Click the **Enter Authorization Code** and paste in the code that google gave you.

 ### Outlook calendar authorization